anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-21-azure-vm-from-custom-image-in-terraform.md

 > The image is created in the same resource group as your source VM.
 You can create VMs in any resource group within your subscription from this image.
 From a management perspective, you may wish to create a specific resource group for your VM resources and images.

 ## 6. Terraform it up!
 Now for the fun stuff!
 Okay, so we have our image sitting there in our resource group, and now we have a couple of options.
-If we want to use [managed disks](https://azure.microsoft.com/en-us/services/managed-disks/?v=17.23h), then we can use an image from one resource group and create a vm in another resource group (but still in the same subscription).
-For this example, however, I'm going to use unmanaged disks because it's simpler.
+If we want to use [managed disks](https://azure.microsoft.com/en-us/services/managed-disks/?v=17.23h) (after the [issue](https://github.com/hashicorp/terraform/issues/13932) is resolved, then we can use an image from one resource group and create a VM in another resource group (but still in the same subscription).

+For this example, as I said, though, I'm going to use unmanaged disks.
 [This example](https://github.com/hashicorp/terraform/tree/master/examples/azure-vm-from-user-image) is nice and easy to walk through because it does exactly what we're wanting to do.
 Let's take a look at the `azurerm_virtual_machine` block of the [main.tf](https://github.com/hashicorp/terraform/blob/master/examples/azure-vm-from-user-image/main.tf#L48).

 ```t
 resource "azurerm_virtual_machine" "vm" {